Categories

 Mark: If you consciously listen to pop music like Lana Del Rey, for example, you will recognize that it is very slow, sedate pieces that are completely dominated by the voice.
 The music behind it literally disappears - and is mostly total crap.
 In fact, it sounds really bad.
 The videos, on the other hand, are elaborately produced.
 It's too thin for me, too limp.
 But that's how you sell music.
 It's mainstream.
 Dub is the exact opposite.

-Rein: What is Dub What makes it so exciting as opposed to the mainstream is the fact that Dub is much more complex.
+Rein: What Dub What makes it so exciting as opposed to the mainstream is the fact that Dub is much more complex.
 So can Dub for example perceive purely physically.
 The groove captures body and mind and you let yourself be carried away by it.
 One can Dub but also listen very consciously and analytically, almost like classical music.
 Only when it works on both levels is there a Dub really good.

 Thomas: I agree.
 We play concerts where everyone is dancing, but also so-called “sofa concerts” where the audience just sits and listens.
 Great that that with Dub is possible.